High school football: Owasso advances to 6AI quarterfinals with COVID forfeit win

-Owasso's scheduled Class 6AI football playoff opener against Edmond Memorial on Friday night is canceled due to Edmond Memorial's COVID issues.
+Owasso’s scheduled Class 6AI football playoff opener against Edmond Memorial on Friday night is canceled due to Edmond Memorial’s coronavirus concerns.

 High school football: Class 6AI top 10 rankings for Week 11